HRizwan1/2019-team-06f/reports/sprint-04/report.md

 ### Project Requirements:
 1. Language and Framework of Choice:

-  * HTML-5 and CSS are rendered using PHP
+  * HTML-5 and CSS are delivered by PHP Version 7.3
   * Javascript is used for the photo slideshow on the gallery page
-  * PHP is used for login and registering processes
   * Vagrant/Packer are used for building and automating the building of the servers
   * Apache 2.4.18 (Ubuntu) web server hosts HTML, PHP, Javascript, and CSS
   * Redis 5.0.3 is used as in-memory data structure store and allow for faster searching and to cache data from the webserver